Lucy Bronze: 2015–2017: Securing right-back role at World Cup and Euros

+2018–2019: Vice captaincy, World Cup and midfield experiment

 Bronze captained England for the first time in the 2018 SheBelieves Cup opening match against France.
-She was captain for this tournament with Steph Houghton out injured, as well as for several of the World Cup qualifying matches later in the year.
+She was the formal captain for this tournament with Steph Houghton out injured, as well as for several of the World Cup qualifying matches later in the year.
 She scored in one of these qualifying matches, a 6–0 win against Kazakhstan, after coming on to replace Walsh and taking the armband from her.
 In 2019, Bronze was part of the England team that won the SheBelieves Cup in the United States.
 In some matches at this tournament, she played in central midfield; under Phil Neville, Bronze was played as a midfielder on several occasions, with Neville each time giving much praise to her abilities in the role and the popularity of her playing there.
 He also lauded her ability to play alongside Walsh as the midfield anchor, describing the pair as "colossi".
 Stated to be part of a plan to make Bronze a back-up 'number 8', which she was on-board with, Neville positively compared Bronze's adaptability to that of Philipp Lahm under Pep Guardiola, noting that "[Lahm] was voted one of the best right-backs, but [Guardiola] put him into midfield."

-In May 2019, Bronze was selected for the 2019 World Cup squad, with her name announced by Alex Scott as part of the social-media facing squad announcement.
+As Houghton's vice-captain, Bronze was selected for the 2019 World Cup squad; in the May 2019 squad announcement her name was revealed by Alex Scott as part of the social-media marketing for the tournament.
 Bronze was briefly taken ill at the tournament with a virus but was fit to play in England's quarter-final match against Norway; in it, she not only excelled in defense and down the wing, but also scored from just outside the area during a 3–0 victory, a goal reminiscent of the one she scored against the same opposition in 2015.
 After the game, Phil Neville said her performance solidified her status as "the best player in the world", something he had described Bronze as on previous occasions.
 England finished the tournament in fourth place.
 Bronze ended up winning the Silver Ball, behind Megan Rapinoe, and being included in the team of the tournament.

-After the World Cup, Bronze played in the central midfield role in friendlies against Belgium and Norway.
+After the World Cup, Bronze played as a central midfielder in friendlies against Belgium and Norway.
+Neville hoped that developing her skills in this position would make it possible to extend her career by gradually moving her to the midfield role; already 27 in 2019, Bronze had been told when she first injured her knee that it was unlikely she would be able to keep playing past this age.
+Bronze did not convert to the midfield, continuing to play predominantly in her inverted full-back role.